sai411/Genea_DevSecOps_assignment/docs/architecture.md

 The following diagram represents the high-level architecture of the Genea User Management DevSecOps solution and how different components interact across the CI/CD lifecycle.

-![Architecture Diagram]
+![Architecture Diagram] Link mentioned in the file simple_architecture_link

-Click here to view th diagram

 The architecture diagram illustrates how the Genea User Management application is deployed securely inside AWS using a layered network design.
 All resources are hosted within a single AWS region and isolated inside a dedicated VPC.